Skip to content

 Importing from Calendly into TidyCal

-It's not hard to understand the appeal: by switching from Calendly, you can save $120+ per year.
-And if you're in TidyCal's target demographic of solo users, you probably won't notice the advanced features that are missing.
-TidyCal offers all the essentials: booking pages, custom availability, embeddable widgets, built-in email reminders, paid bookings, and 10 calendar connections.
+It's not hard to understand the appeal: by switching from Calendly, you can save $120+ per year as a solo user and thousands of dollars a year if you have a small team.
+And while TidyCal isn't as advanced as Calendly, it offers all the essentials: booking pages, custom availability, embeddable widgets, built-in email reminders, paid bookings, and up to 25 calendar connections.

 That's not to say that Calendly isn't good value, though.
 Calendly powers scheduling for 80% of Fortune 500 companies, according to its website, but it's still relatively accessible at $12/month/user (or $20/month/user for Teams subscriptions).
 With larger teams, though, the cost can add up fast: if you want to connect a team of 20 people to Calendly, you'll pay $400/month.